- What does an English tutor do?

 - Meeting and discussing with parents their child's individual progress

-Your Guide to English Teaching
+Our Guide to Teaching English

 Students learning English, are usually from a diverse range of backgrounds.
 Teaching english is an opportunity for you to utilise the English language to analyse, construct and share new ideas and knowledge to your students, helping them become proficient in the language to succeed academically.
 Excellent English skills ensures that a student can communicate their ideas effectively, a crucial skill in excelling in all areas of academia.
 As an English teacher, you must first decide and focus your studies on what age or grade level, whether Primary or Secondary School students, that you hope to teach.
 In Canada the necessary qualifications also depend upon which province in Canada you wish to teach.